HonkingChamp/HonkBot/README.md

-"Fuck her and the pizza"
+Fuck her and the pizza